James-VT/MS1_Handleigh_Hall/README.md

 # Credits

 ## Navigation bar
-* The original code for the site's navigation bar in the header is taken from Bootstrap 4's [Nav code.](https://getbootstrap.com/docs/4.0/components/navbar/#nav)
+* The original code for the site's navigation bar in the header is taken from Bootstrap 4's [Nav code.](https://getbootstrap.com/docs/4.0/components/navbar/#nav) I edited it

 ## Footer spacing
 * The column spacing in the footer was acheived using Bootstrap 4's [Grid system.](https://getbootstrap.com/docs/4.0/layout/grid/#auto-layout-columns)